realA10001986/Time-Circuits-Display/README.md

 **Operation basics**

-*Present time* is a clock and, normally, shows the actual present time, as received from the network.
+*Present time* is a clock and, normally, shows the actual present time, as received from the network or set up through the keypad menu.

 *Destination time* and *Last time departed* are stale.
+These, by default, work like in the movie: Upon a time travel, "present time" becomes "last time departed", and "destination time" becomes "present time".

-You can have the clock either show your favorite times here (which need to be set up through the keypad menu), or cycle through a list of pre-programmed times, which cannot be changed.
+There is also a "decorative" mode where the device cycles through a list of pre-programmed times, which cannot be changed.

 The mode of operation is chosen by setting the "Time-rotation Interval" in the config portal (via network) or the keypad menu.
-If this interval is 0, your times are permanently shown.
-If the interval is non-zero, the device will cycle through named list every 5th, 15th, 30th, 45th or 60th minute.
+If this interval is 0, the device works like in the movie.
+If the interval is non-zero, the device will cycle through named list every 5th, 15th, 30th, 45th or 60th minute, and thereby change the displays, regardless of times displayed as a result from a time travel.

 **Time travel**

 To travel through time, hold "0" for 2 seconds.
 The destination time, as shown in the red display, will be your new present time, the old "present time" will be the "last time departed".
 Note that the new "present" time will continue to run like a normal clock.

 Before holding "0", you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy or mmddyyyyhhmm, then press ENTER.
 While typing, there is no visual feedback, but the date is then shown on the "destination time" display after pressing ENTER.
-(If the Time-rotation Interval is non-zero, your entered time will, however, be overwritten at the next 5th/15th/30th/45th/60th minute and the next pre-programmed time will be put in place.)

 To travel back to actual present time, hold "9" for 2 seconds.

-Regardless of your Time-rotation Interval setting, the *last time departed* display will be updated in the course of a time travel event.
-In case the Time-rotation Interval is 0, the *last time departed* will only ever change in case of another trip through time.
-If the Time-rotation Interval is non-zero, "last time departed" will resume cycling through the pre-programmed list at the next 5th/15th/30th/60th minute and the next pre-programmed time will be put in place.

-Beware that the alarm function is based on whatever your current "present" time is.
-The alarm will sound when the displayed "present time"'s hour and minute match the alarm time, be it actual present time or "fake".
+Beware that the alarm function, by default, is based on the real actual present time, not the time displayed.
+This can be configured in the config portal.

 **Persistent / Non-persistent time travels**

-On the network-accessible settings page, there is a menu item named "Make time travels persistent".
+On the config portal, there is a menu item named "Make time travels persistent".
 The default is yes.

 If time travels are persistent
 - a user-programmed *destination time* is always stored in flash memory, and retrieved from there after a power-loss.
 It can be programmed through the keypad menu, or ahead of a time travel by typing mmddyyyy/mmddyyyyhhmm plus ENTER.
 In both cases, the time is stored in flash memory.
 - *last time departed* as displayed at any given point is always stored in flash memory, and retrieved from there after a power-loss.
-- *present time*, whether actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up.
+- *present time*, be it actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up.

 If time travels are non-persistent
 - a user-programmed *destination time* is only stored to flash memory when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, just by typing mmddyyyy/mmddyyyyhhtt plus ENTER).
 Upon power-up, the time stored in flash memory is displayed.